 You are to apply through Studielink, the application and enrolment portal provided by the Netherlands Ministry of Education.

-You can track the status of your application on your personal Studielink page.
+You can track the status of your application on your personal Studielink page and in the progress overview in My Online Application.

 Study choice activities help you discover if the degree programme for which you have applied actually suits you well.
 That is why these activities are compulsory for all applicants.
 The study choice activities consist of an online assessment and the Matching Day.
 Based on these two activities, BUas will issue a personal recommendation for you.